August 23, 2022

 The Environmental Protection Agency (EPA) Drinking Water Standards

 While the EPA does not specifically address standards for water in dental lines, in 1986, (with the passing of the Amendments to the Safe Drinking Water Act) it defined the standard for potable (drinking) water as being less than or equal to 500 colony forming units (CFUs)/mL.
-This has become the industry standard not just for drinking water, but also for what is considered safe for use in daily dental procedures.
-This foundational measurement has been what all other regulatory bodies have built their criteria.
+This has become the industry standard not just for drinking water, but also for what is considered safe for use in routine dental procedures.
+This foundational measurement has been what all other regulatory bodies have built their compliance requirements.

 Center for Disease Control (CDC) Dental Unit Waterline Infection Control Guidelines

 The CDC was really the first agency to apply the EPA’s standards specifically to dental waterlines.
 In its 2003 publication Guidelines for Infection Control in Dental Health-Care Setting, the CDC provided detailed specifications that dental offices should follow to be considered compliant.
-While this publication goes into great detail about all things dental health, when it comes to dental unit waterlines, both supporting and enforcing agencies evaluate dental offices with the CDC’s simple checklist:
+While this publication goes into great detail about all things dental infection prevention, when it comes to dental unit waterlines, both supporting and enforcing agencies evaluate dental offices with the CDC’s simple checklist:

 - Dental unit waterline treatment products/devices are used to ensure water meets EPA regulatory standards for drinking water (i.e., ≤ 500 CFU/mL of heterotrophic water bacteria) for routine dental treatment output water.